Disney Cruise Line Tips and Things Worth Knowing Before You Sail

 The Navigator app is how you’ll check daily activities, show times, dining rotations, kids club schedules, and onboard messages.
 It’s also where Disney shares updates and reminders throughout your cruise.

-You do not need to purchase an internet package to use the Navigator app onboard.
+You do not need to purchase an internet package to use the Navigator app onboard or the messenger that connects you with others in your cabin.
 It works on Disney’s internal network, which makes it one of the most useful tools to have during your cruise.

 Disney Cruise Line Membership Levels Affect Planning